projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-partitionmode.rst

 DMA
 ---

-ACRN developers need to statically define the pass-thru devices for each guest using the guest configuration.
-For devices to DMA to/from guest memory directly, ACRN parses the list of pass-thru devices for each guest and creates context entries in the VT-d remapping hardware.
+ACRN developers need to statically define the passthrough devices for each guest using the guest configuration.
+For devices to DMA to/from guest memory directly, ACRN parses the list of passthrough devices for each guest and creates context entries in the VT-d remapping hardware.
 EPT page tables created for the guest are used for VT-d page tables.

 I/O
 ---

-ACRN supports I/O for pass-thru devices with two restrictions.
+ACRN supports I/O for passthrough devices with two restrictions.

 1) Supports only MMIO.
 Thus, this requires developers to expose I/O BARs as not present in the guest configuration.